 If your neighborhood association has developed its own web site where information about your group is posted and shared, please contact us so that we may list you here for others to access.

 Fairmont Estates Neighborhood Association

-For more information on the Neighborhood Network Division or how to create a neighborhood organization, call Karen Hollon , Division Manager, at 713-475-7221 or email her at email@example.com.
+For more information on the Neighborhood Network Division or how to create a neighborhood organization, call Karen Hollon , Division Manager, at 713-475-7221 or email her at firstname.lastname@example.org.
 If you plan on coming by, our offices are are now in Pasadena City Hall, 1211 Southmore, Pasadena, Texas 77502 and are located at the first door to the right as you enter the lobby of City Hall.
 Parking is conveniently provided at the front of City Hall, just off Southmore.